ms-jpq/isomorphic_copy/README.md

 ### Remote detection

-`isomorphic-copy` will use `SSH_TTY` env var and `.dockerenv` to detect remote sessions.
+`isomorphic-copy` will use `SSH_TTY` env var and `/.dockerenv` file to detect remote sessions.
 If running under remote session, it will communicate with remote daemon via an UNIX socket.

 ### Twin Daemons